 It’s been about drinking from the swill of vulnerability and curiosity.

 That goulash hasn’t always been tasty*, but it sure has been hearty.

 And I've learned to make it about more than just me.

 It’s been about creating environments where businesses can stay human in an ever-connected world.

 It’s been about helping the driven do the things they say they want to do by not only diving in, but diving down.

 It’s been about discovering opportunities for people to feel comfortable in a routine, while still being able to touch the leading edge on the bell curve of experiences.

-I’ll continue sharing dispatches from the front lines of global experience, while tending to our collective human thread that's dangling in a conduit of fiber optics.
+I’ll continue sharing dispatches from the front lines of global experience, while trying to help you live intentionally, be more creative, and write more freely.

 Ok. now the actual bio